WHEREAS the Libertarian Association of Massachusetts defends individual freedom for everyone with no exceptions.

 WHEREAS Self Ownership implies the right to engage in sexual activity between consenting adults and consequently sex work by consenting adults.

-BE IT FURTHER RESOLVED that the Libertarian Party of Massachusetts urges the legislature of the Commonwealth to pass this bill as a step towards the urgently needed broader Criminal Justice Reform.
+BE IT FURTHER RESOLVED that the Libertarian Association of Massachusetts urges the legislature of the Commonwealth to pass this bill as a step towards the urgently needed broader Criminal Justice Reform.

 Adopted by the LAMA State Convention on March 20, 2021